Documenta fifteen

 Exhibition design and pavilion architecture in cooperation with INLAND - Documenta 15, Kassel (GER) - 06/22

 The spatial design bridges past and future, urban and rural, echoing the museum’s dual role as a repository of natural and cultural knowledge.
-A geometric light installation of beeswax paper links the exhibition zones with a warm, diffuse glow.
-Its subtle scent extends the experience into the sensory realm, evoking materiality, memory, and transformation.
+A geometric light installation of beeswax paper links the exhibition zones.

 INLAND is a Spanish arts collective and collaborative agency based in Madrid and the Basque region.
 Working at the intersection of art, agriculture, and activism, it approaches exhibition-making as a form of lived ecological collaboration.